 - Pinch of sugar

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon freshly ground black pepper

-In a medium bowl, whisk together all ingredients until smooth.
+- In a medium bowl, whisk together all ingredients until smooth.

-Makes approximately 1 1/2 cups (use about 2 tablespoons per serving).
+- Makes approximately 1½ cups (use about 2 tablespoons per serving).

 Adapted from America's Test Kitchen.